dngtuankiet/tinyqv-full-peripheral-template/docs/info.md

 ### Testing Notes:
 - It seems like the entropy cell can not be simulated with the python script (test.py).
-- It is possible to test the functionality of other logic by uncomment the test code in entropy_cell.v and comment the actual implementation of the entropy cell.
+- However, it is possible to test the functionality of other logic by forcing the entropy.cell to output a dummy logic-1.
+- How-to-do: uncomment the test code in entropy_cell.v and comment the actual implementation of the entropy cell.

 ## Register Map